BillyWitchDoctor/rockpaperscissors/README.md

 used git add, git commit, and git push commands to add the html, js, and README files to the GitHub repository; confirmed that all were properly updated on GitHub to the main branch of this repository

 wrote most of the javascript code for the project - finished the playRound function and confirmed that the code returns the correct string indicating loss, win, or tie depending on the playerSelection and computerSelection variables that were defined/obtained in the code;

+10/4/22 - finally opened up TOP again to finish this exercise; created the game(x); function that allows for x number of rounds to be played between the user and the computer; game() keeps track of the score and returns a statement notifying the user of the final score and whether or not they beat the computer, lost to the computer, or tied the computer. everything worked well when I tested it!